I hope you will agree with me when I say:

 Before diving into the different types of lenses and which ones are the best for the D3500, it’s important to know that it’s far better spending time and money on yourself, upgrading your skill than on an expensive kit.

-The difference between a $500 lens and $2,500 lens is sometimes unnoticeable and not worth the additional cost which can be remedy with better skills and training.
+The difference between a $500 lens and a $2,500 lens is sometimes unnoticeable and not worth the additional cost which can be remedy with better skills and training.

 Best Nikon D3500 Lenses Round-up